 - Tim Folger, "On Interviewing Scientists."

-- Sherwin B. Newland, 'The Man or the Moment?"
+- Sherwin B. Newland, "The Man or the Moment?"

 - Jennet Conant, "The New Celebrity."

 - Keith Davis, "Inside Outer Space."

+- Samanth Subramanian, "The Mysteries of Steven Hawking's Universe."

-EXERCISE 4: PROFILE A SCIENTIST
+PROFILE A SCIENTIST

 If I have seen a little further," Isaac Newton wrote to Robert Hooke, "it is by standing on the shoulders of Giants."
 This statement seems like a compliment but is actually an insult.
 Hooke, Newton's rival, who argued with him over the property of light, was a stunted hunchback.